Jakob-Bach/Constrained-Subgroup-Discovery/csd_package/README.md

 - search for alternative subgroup descriptions by
   - optimizing normalized Hamming similarity (see functions `hamming()` and `hamming_np` in `csd`) to the original subgroup (or another notion of subgroup similarity) and
-  - having constraint that at least `tau_abs` features from each previous subgroup description need to be de-selected (though not more features than actually were selected, to prevent infeasibilities).
+  - having a constraint that at least `tau_abs` features from each previous subgroup description need to be de-selected (though not more features than actually were selected, to prevent infeasibilities).

 Your implementation of `_optimize()` has to automatically switch the objective and add the constraints for alternatives if necessary.